 Hop On Hop Off bus and canal boats in Amsterdam

 Because it was winter and decidedly freezing we decided to purchase a combined hop on hop off bus ticket and a canal cruise for € 36 euros.
-We love these ways of getting around a city because it allows you to get your bearings, figure out what you want to explore more of in warmth and comfort.
+We love these ways of getting around a city because it allows you to get your bearings, and figure out what you want to explore more in warmth and comfort.

 The buses and boats used by Hop On Hop Off Amsterdam have GPS audio commentary in 18 different languages, which will give you all the information you need about the sights.
 They are also equipped with panoramic windows so you don’t miss a single thing while travelling.
 Free Wi-Fi is available and the routes have been carefully designed to get you from A to B as efficiently as possible.